 Even though there's considerable investment and effort involved, there are five main benefits of hybrid cloud that make it worthwhile for enterprises.

+1. Cost control.
 A business must be prudent about the workloads and services that run in its private cloud.

+4. Compliance.
 One advantage of public cloud is its global reach and abundant nature.
-Ideally, networking, storage and computing technologies should support most workload operations from data centers located almost anywhere.
+Ideally, networking, storage and computing technologies support most workload operations from data centers located almost anywhere.
 It should not matter where a workload resides in the public cloud provider's fleet of data centers.
 However, national boundaries can come into play, with regulatory limitations on where companies store data and operate computing workloads.
 This complicates the move to purely public cloud for some multinational organizations.

 With a hybrid cloud, a business can operate sensitive workloads in its private cloud and move data to and from the public cloud as the regulatory landscape changes, or as data and workloads evolve.
 For example, an organization could collect personally identifiable customer data in a private cloud, sanitize it, and send it to a public cloud application for processing or analysis.

 5. Uniformity.
 Lastly, hybrid clouds, in theory, support greater standardization in IT management practices.
 However, in practice, organizations often struggle to create that uniformity.
 IT staff does not want to assemble and operate a private cloud, based on OpenStack or another framework, then develop workflows and cobble together services that are hopefully consistent enough with a public cloud provider to make hybrid work.
 That's a time-consuming, error-prone and expensive endeavor.